Learning Abroad Center

 • Study language and culture in Buenos Aires, the political and economic heart of Argentina.
 Students can take a breadth of courses in economics and Argentine history as well as a community engagement course.

-• Fulfill your on-site community engagement through nongovernmental organizations and other community organizations devoted to helping children and adults who do not have access to basic rights such as education, health, or a home.
+• You may fulfill your on-site community engagement through either a course where you work with organizations devoted to helping children and adults who do not have access to basic rights such as education, health, or a home or through an internship experience.

 • No language prerequisite for semester or summer term.
 Two semesters of college-level Spanish required for winter break.